4ndyZ/ipv6-overview.xyz/README.md

 - `index.html.gohtml`: Template for the HTML page
 - `generator.go`: Application querying the resolvers, processing the results and rendering the HTML page

-### Used DNS resolvers

-The application uses public DNS resolvers by various providers.
-Rules for a provider:

-- Must provide at least one IPv4 and one IPv6 address
-- Must not filter queries.
-For example: Adblock, child filter, censorship etc

-If a provider has multiple addresses the secondary ones should be used.
-There is no need for more than four resolver providers without a good reason.

 ### Categories

 The variable `categories` contains a list.
 Each item represents a category.
 If you want to add a new category just extend the list.
 Each category should have at least three websites.
 Never delte the categoroy `Uncategorized`.
 It's used as fallback when a website is not part of any category.